grafana/grafana-by-example/private-data-source/README.md

 Configures the [Grafana PDC](https://grafana.com/docs/grafana-cloud/data-configuration/configure-private-datasource-connect/) to connect to a local PostgreSQL database

 ## PDC Environment Variables
-These are derived from the Grafana Cloud PDC Configuration Details
+A PDC must be configured first in Grafana Cloud.
+These environment variables are derived from the Grafana Cloud PDC Configuration Details

 ```
 export GRAFANA_CLOUD_PDC_TOKEN=""